akuklev/algebraic-theories/README.md

 # Extended Algebraic Theories

+Making use of recently developed notion of weak model categories [Hen19], we propose a refinement for the notion of essentially algebraic theories (EATs) [PV07] that leads to more sophisticated functorial semantics yielding more relaxed notion of homomorphism of algebras.
+Similar to essentlially algebraic theories, our proposal encompases categories, yet with functors and equivalences as homomorphisms and isomorphisms respectively.

+Much like algebraic theories and generalized algebraic theories without equations on sorts [Car81], yet in contrast to EATs, our proposal keeps applicability of formation rules decidable regardless of word problem decidablity for the respective theory, thus we argue it to be not only an essentially, but a truly algebraic formalism.
+Thus we pursue the approach of [Is17] regarding type theories as algebraic presentations of structured categories and category like structures.

+---

 ## Introduction
-Algebraic theories are (finitely or recursively generated) equational Horn theories over multi-sorted algebraic signatures, i.e. signatures containing no relations or predicates except equality which is considered to be part of surrounding logic, not the theory itself.
 Algebraic theories are about syntax and equations only, which justifies the name.
 Instances of algebraic theories include monoids, groups and rings.

 The syntactic nature of algebraic theories is represented by the fact that finitely generated free algebras `T<x,..,z>` (“algebras of terms with variables `x,...,z`”) for an algebraic theory `T` can be explicitly constructed, validity of a term remains checkable, and the free algebra `T<>` (the “algebra of terms with no variables”, “the term model of the given algebraic theory”) is the initial object in the category of models for the given algebraic theory.